cheflolly/simple_shell/README.md

 # Creating Our Own Simple Shell

-We are creating our self owned simple shell in C language.
+We are creating our simple shell in C language.

 ![title-pic](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/235/shell.jpeg)